SeaQL/seaql.github.io/SeaORM/docs/03-migration/01-setting-up-migration.md

 <details>
     <summary>You don't have SeaORM entities defined?</summary>

-You can create an entity crate with no entity files.
+You can create an entity crate without any entity files.
 Then, write the migration and run it to create tables in the database.
 Finally, [generate SeaORM entities](04-generate-entity/01-sea-orm-cli.md) with `sea-orm-cli` and output the entity files to `entity/src/entities` folder.

 After generating the entity files, you can re-export the generated entities by adding following lines in `entity/src/lib.rs`: